SciQLop/SciQLop/README.md

 - **community-driven plugins repository**: SciQLop will soon have a plugin system that will allow users to extend the software's capabilities by installing community-driven plugins.
-- **catalogs coediting**: SciQLop will soon allow users to coedit catalogs, making it easier to collaborate on event labeling and visualization.
+- **catalogs coediting**: SciQLop will allow users to coedit catalogs, making it easier to collaborate on event labeling and visualization, thereby also improving reproducibility of space physics studies.

 # How to install SciQLop